Britain bans new Huawei 5G kit installation from September 2021 | Malay Mail

 Britain has already ordered all Huawei equipment to be removed from its 5G network by the end of 2027, falling in line with intelligence allies including the United States who say the firm poses security risks.

+Telecoms companies had also been banned from buying new Huawei 5G kit after the end of the year.
+Some lawmakers had been concerned that the companies would stockpile equipment to be deployed up until the 2027 deadline.

+Operators, however, said they would already be rolling out alternative equipment next year, making the 2021 cut-off “manageable”.

-China has criticised that decision, while Huawei said last week it was disappointed Britain was looking to exclude it from the 5G roll-out after the publication of new laws that could see firms fined £100,000 (US$133,140) if they break the ban.
+China has criticised the move, while Huawei said last week it was disappointed Britain was looking to exclude it from the 5G roll-out after the publication of new laws that could see firms fined £100,000 (RM542,412) if they break the ban.

 “This will be done through new and unprecedented powers to identify and ban telecoms equipment which poses a threat to our national security.”